-The Units can be held via an investment savings account and an endowment insurance, and the Fund is not considered as equivalent to a Swedish investment fund or a special fund.
-The summary below is based on the assumption that the Units are listed, and traded on Nasdaq Tallinn Stock Exchange when the investment is made and throughout the investment period.
+The Units can be held via an investment savings account and an endowment insurance.
+The Fund is not considered as equivalent to a Swedish UCITS fund or a special fund.
+The summary below is based on the assumption that the Units are listed, and traded on Nasdaq Tallinn and Nasdaq Stockholm when the investment is made and throughout the investment period.